DC Foster Care Agencies: How to Choose the Right One for Your Family

 One area where agencies diverge significantly is their willingness to work with apartment dwellers.
 DCMR Title 29 sets the minimum standards: 70 square feet for a single child, 100 square feet for two children, two means of egress.
 Some agencies have licensing workers who are experienced with urban housing and will help you assess your space proactively.
 Others default to discouraging applicants who don't have a stand-alone house.

 If you're in a one-bedroom or two-bedroom apartment in Ward 1, 3, or 6, ask the agency specifically how many of their currently licensed families live in apartments or condos.
-A high number signals they know how to navigate the physical inspection for urban homes.
-A reluctant or vague answer is a red flag.
+A high number may indicate experience navigating the physical inspection for urban homes.
+A reluctant or vague answer is a reason to ask follow-up questions.

 Free Download